andrew/ultimate-awesome/README.md

 - [Awesome-Multimodality](https://github.com/Yutong-Zhou-cv/Awesome-Multimodality) - A Survey on multimodal learning research.
 - [awesome-go-with-stars](https://github.com/amanbolat/awesome-go-with-stars) - Awesome-go list with stars.
 Automatically updated.
 - [awesome-taleb](https://github.com/cetiny/awesome-taleb) - A curated list of awesome things about Nassim Nicholas Taleb.
+- [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest NL2SQL (Text-to-SQL) techniques in the literature and provide practical guidance for researchers and practitioners.
+If we missed any interesting work, feel free to contact us.
 - [awesome-servicemesh](https://github.com/servicemesher/awesome-servicemesh) - Awesome service mesh -
 - [awesome-browser-automation](https://github.com/angrykoala/awesome-browser-automation) - Curated list of awesome browser automation tools and resources.
 - [awesome-iran-remote](https://github.com/iranremote/awesome-iran-remote) - A list of remote-friendly or full-remote companies that targets iranian talents.